Mariposa School of Global Education

 From the Principal...

-Elements of these are exhibited daily on our campus.
-Our students begin everyday with a handshake and take an active part in their own education.
-We also believe strongly that a child's education begins at home and that it is only through a strong partnership between home and school that we can meet the educational needs of our students.
+At Mariposa School of Global Education, we believe that a child's education begins at home and that it is only through a strong partnership between home and school that we can meet the educational needs of our students.
 We foster this relationship through regular parent participation and a small campus community where most everyone is a familiar face.
-Hopefully our website will give you all the information that you need as a current or prospective parent.
-My door is always open so just give me a call.
+We hope our website will give you all the information that you need as a current or prospective parent, as well as show you who we are.
+I look forward to meeting you at one of our many community events.

 The Las Virgenes Unified School District is widely recognized for excellence.
 Mariposa Elementary School of Global Education was created to expand and enhance what the District offers.